 In order to be type-approved by an Administration, ballast water management systems need to be tested in a land-based facility and on board ships to prove that they meet the performance standard contained in regulation D-2 of the BWM Convention.
-Guidelines (G8) provide the technical specifications and the approval and certification procedures to be used by the Administration when granting Type Approval.
-Successful fulfilment of the provisions contained in Guidelines (G8) should lead to the issuance of a Type Approval Certificate, which allows a ballast water management system to be used on board ship.
+Guidelines (G8) provide the technical specifications and the approval and certification procedures to be used by the Administration when granting type approval.
+Successful fulfilment of the provisions contained in Guidelines (G8) should lead to the issuance of a Type Approval Certificate, which allows a ballast water management system to be used on board ships.

 Regulation D-3 also requires that ballast water management systems which make use of Active Substances shall be approved by IMO in accordance with the Procedure for approval of ballast water management systems that make use of Active Substances (G9).
 Procedure (G9) consists of a two-tier process – Basic and Final Approval – to ensure that the ballast water management system does not pose unreasonable risk to the environment, human health, property or resources.

 The decision on whether a ballast water management system makes use of Active Substances or not remains the prerogative of the Administration, which, ultimately, decides if it needs to make a proposal for approval in accordance with the Procedure (G9) or not.